taskmapr/ui-overlay/README.md

 A beautiful, fully-featured overlay component that adds AI chat, UI highlighting, and interactive walkthroughs to any React app.
 Think "Cursor for websites."

-## ✨ Features
+## Features

-- 💬 **Self-contained chat overlay** - Drop in one component, get full AI chat
+- Self-contained chat overlay with full AI chat
-- 🤖 **AI agent integration** - Works with OpenAI Agents SDK, Swarm, or custom backends
+- Agent SDK integration with OpenAI Agents SDK, Swarm, or custom backends
+- Full context (prompt, history, DOM) sent to your agent
-- 🎯 **Smart UI highlighting** - Auto-discover elements by ID or keywords
+- Smart UI highlighting - auto-discover elements by ID or keywords
-- 🗺️ **Guided walkthroughs** - Create interactive product tours
+- Guided walkthroughs for interactive product tours
-- 📘 **Full TypeScript support** - Complete type definitions included
+- Full TypeScript support with complete type definitions
-- 🎨 **Beautiful dark theme** - Polished UI out of the box
+- Beautiful dark theme out of the box
-- ⚡ **Zero config** - Works with mock responses when no backend is connected
+- Zero config - works with mock responses when no backend is connected

 ## Installation